|Activity type||Operation of a facility|

 • Vessel-based remotely operated vehicle (ROV) pipeline inspections;

 • Diving activities to conduct inspections, maintenance and repairs;

 • Pipeline pigging;

 • Pipeline stabilisation and span rectifications; and

-• Geophysical surveys over the raw gas pipeline
+• Geophysical surveys along the pipeline

 A platform supply vessel visits the Yolla-A platform approximately once per month during normal staffing.
 The BassGas Development commenced production in 2006 and the end of field life for Yolla is anticipated to be the end of 2025 based on current production (i.e. assuming no infill drilling in the Yolla field or connection of other wells).